vicgalle/ana06.github.io/_posts/2018-02-15-gsoc-in-indonesia.markdown

 ---
 layout: post
-title:  "Students from indonesia, openSUSE participates in GSoC!"
+title:  "Students from Indonesia, openSUSE participates in GSoC!"
 date:   "2018-02-15 17:31:16"
 tags:
   - GSoC
   - openSUSE
   - open source
-description: "openSUSE participates again in Google Summer of Code (GSoC), a program that awards stipends to university students who contribute to real-world open source projects during three months in summer. :sunny: With this article I will provide my experience as a former GSoC student and mentor, give you more details about the program and try to encourage indonesian students to get involved in openSUSE development through GSoC."
+description: "openSUSE participates again in Google Summer of Code (GSoC), a program that awards stipends to university students who contribute to real-world open source projects during three months in summer. :sunny: With this article I will provide my experience as a former GSoC student and mentor, give you more details about the program and try to encourage Indonesian students to get involved in openSUSE development through GSoC."

 ---

-[openSUSE](https://www.opensuse.org) participates again in [Google Summer of Code](https://summerofcode.withgoogle.com) (GSoC), a program that awards stipends to university students who contribute to real-world open source projects during three months in summer. :sunny: With this article I will provide my experience as a former GSoC student and mentor, give you more details about the program and try to encourage indonesian students to get involved in openSUSE development through GSoC.
+[openSUSE](https://www.opensuse.org) participates again in [Google Summer of Code](https://summerofcode.withgoogle.com) (GSoC), a program that awards stipends to university students who contribute to real-world open source projects during three months in summer. :sunny: With this article I will provide my experience as a former GSoC student and mentor, give you more details about the program and try to encourage Indonesian students to get involved in openSUSE development through GSoC.

 ### Why open source and openSUSE?
 First of all, you may wonder why you should want to get involved in open source development.
 Everybody has its own reasons, but for me there three main ones: